You are here: Urology Textbook > Anatomy > Penis

 The penile ligaments attach the penis to the symphysis and the linea alba of the rectus sheath (fundiform ligament and suspensory ligament).

 The prepuce (foreskin) consists of an inner and outer leaf and covers the glans of the flaccid penis.
 The foreskin serves as reserve skin during erection.
 The two skin sheets are movable against each other.
 The frenulum is located at the ventral side of the glans and attaches the prepuce to the glans [fig. uncircumcised penis].
 The smegma is whitish pollution of the glans and prepuce and arises due to bacterial colonization of the desquamated epithelium.

-The male urethra extends from the bladder neck (meatus urethrae internus) to the meatus (urethrae externus) and can be divided in the following sections:
+The male urethra extends from the bladder neck (meatus urethrae internus) to the meatus (urethrae externus) and can be divided into the following sections:

 Surrounded by the prostate, 3–5 cm long.
 The colliculus seminalis is located in the middle of the prostatic urethra.
 At the colliculus seminalis, also called verumontanum, end the ejaculatory ducts and pass into the urethra.
 The prostatic utricle is a relic of the embryonic period (Müllerian duct) in the midline of the prostatic urethra.

 The membranous urethra runs through the pelvic floor and is enclosed by the external urethral sphincter (M. sphincter urethrae externum).

-Consists of the bulbar and penile urethra, the distal end of the ischiocavernosus and bulbospongiosus muscles defines the transition.
+Consists of the bulbar and penile urethra, the distal end of the ischiocavernosus and bulbospongiosus muscles define the transition.
 The Cowper glands drain into the proximal spongy urethra.
 The urethral glands (Littre's glands) open on the entire length of the urethra.

 Vascular Supply of the Penis

 Arteries of the penis:

 All penile arteries arise from the internal pudendal artery from the internal iliac artery [Fig. Arteries of the penis].
-The internal pudendal artery reaches the ischiorectal fossa via the Alcock's canal.
+The internal pudendal artery reaches the ischiorectal fossa via Alcock's canal.

 Dorsal artery of penis:

-located on the dorsum of the corpus cavernosum and supplies the glans, the prepuce and penile skin.
+The dorsal artery of the penis is located on the dorsum of the corpus cavernosum and supplies the glans, the prepuce and penile skin.
+Latin: A. dorsalis penis.

 Deep artery of penis: